rafaski/currency_scraper_api/README.md

 Supported operations are:
 - Convert currency
 - Get historical data of conversion rates
+- Get average conversion rate from the past X days

 ### Reverse engineering API
 The following steps had to be taken to obtain forex data: